 Jorge Martínez is a Spanish Geologist with 18 years of international experience.
-He became a part of Encardio-rite in September 2020 and is currently a member of the international business development team.
-His role at Encardio-rite includes looking after the customer, identifying and analyzing business opportunities, and defining local strategies.
+He became a part of Encardio Rite in September 2020 and is currently a member of the international business development team.
+His role at Encardio Rite includes looking after the customer, identifying and analyzing business opportunities, and defining local strategies.

 Talking about his first geotechnical monitoring job, he remembered the time he was working in Madrid on a tunnel project where he found himself alone without any supervisor with just a month of experience to his name.
-The only thing that allowed him to keep the process going was his dedication and the inability to give up.
+The only thing that allowed him to keep the process going was his dedication and inability to give up.
 “Of course, there were challenges.
 I probably freaked out several times a day, but then I realized everything was working.”, says Martínez, fondly remembering his days.
 Addressing the magnitude of responsibility associated with the job, he emphasized the importance of asking for help whenever needed from the people above you.
 You learn a lot when you take up a challenge.

 Furthermore, you can find various profiles that fit in this industry including geologists and engineers, installation experts, monitoring managers, IT and telecom engineers, data analysts, monitoring technicians, surveyors, etc.

 The geotechnical industry is very active in terms of technology.
-There is a constant emergence of some new technology and application in the field, while some other classical systems were left aside.
+There is a constant emergence of new technology and applications in the field, while some other classical systems are left aside.
 Many myths surround the industry with the first one being that monitoring and instrumentation is just a waste of time and money.
 However, the truth as portrayed by Jorge Martínez is that assuring the safety of people and structure is the ideal way to save money and time, making the project more profitable in the end.
 It is one of the biggest challenges of the industry – making people understand that Instrumentation and Monitoring is not a waste but an investment.

 | Also Read: Geotechnical Instrumentation & Monitoring: Services & Types |

-Talking about his experience at Encardio-rite, Martínez terms it as enriching – both from the personal and professional side.
+Talking about his experience at Encardio Rite, Martínez terms it as enriching – both from the personal and professional side.
 His role demands him to interact with people from 8-9 different nationalities.
-He does not recommend Encardio-rite for people who are not keen to grow, make their own decisions, suggest new ideas or get involved in new developments.
+He does not recommend Encardio Rite for people who are not keen to grow, make their own decisions, suggest new ideas, or get involved in new developments.

 Encardio believes in feedback and improvement, and incorporating different and diverse points of view.
 All the ideas are very welcome and appreciated.
-Moreover, the Direction Team at Encardio-rite is constantly urging us to bond and work as a solid team, especially since we all live in different countries.
+Moreover, the Direction Team at Encardio Rite is constantly urging us to bond and work as a solid team, especially since we all live in different countries.

 The Worldwide Geotechnical Instrumentation and Monitoring Industry is Expected to Reach $4.2 Billion by 2026.
-Discussing and sharing first-hand experience helps a multitude of people to decide their career course.
+Discussing and sharing first-hand experience helps a multitude of people decide their career course.
 It also assists in understanding the importance of monitoring and instrumentation for the safety of people.